-If you have anxiety about going to the dentist, you’re not alone.
+If you have dental anxiety or a fear of going to the dentist, you're not alone.
 Avoiding the dentist, however, means that you miss out on professional oral health care, and put yourself at risk for serious health problems.

 At Dentistry for Life in Philadelphia sedation dentistry is offered to our anxious patients so you can get the dental work you need when you need it and maintain healthy teeth and gums for a lifetime.

 If the thought of picking up the phone to schedule a dental appointment puts you on edge, you are in good company.
 A fear of the dentist prevents many people from receiving the oral healthcare they need.
 In fact, dental anxiety is the leading reason many Americans refuse to go to the dentist in the first place.